learn-co-curriculum/rails-layouts-and-templates/README.md

 Luckily you don't need to copy content from one template file to the next, because layouts in Rails are enabled by default, and when you generate a new Rails app, it generates a layout for you.

 To find the generated layout, go and have a look in your Rails app at the following path.
-When you render a template for an action without specifying a different layout to use, Rails will use the layout found at this location: **app/views/layouts/application.html.erb**.
+When you render a template for an action without specifying a different layout to use, Rails will use the layout found at this location: `app/views/layouts/application.html.erb`.

 When you first generate a Rails app, this file will generate something very similar to this, depending on your version of Rails.
-The application.html.erb file is a very good place to start adding common components, like the navigation, search, and footer from the example above.
+The `application.html.erb` file is a very good place to start adding common components like the navigation, search, and footer from the example above.

 ```erb
 <!-- app/views/layouts/application.html.erb -->